Albaraazain/supabase_gen/README.md

 ## New in Latest Version

+- **Enhanced trigger documentation**: Added comprehensive documentation of database triggers with their full function definitions
+- **Advanced function introspection**: SQL functions to extract database trigger functions with their complete implementations
 - **Comprehensive logging system**: Added a centralized logging system that integrates with repositories and providers
 - **Fixed the int/double type mismatch issue**: Safely handles PostgreSQL numeric/decimal/real types without runtime errors
 - **Improved type handling**: Added comprehensive support for all PostgreSQL data types